AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 #### Explore child tables

 To explore child or linked tables, select the dropdown arrow next to a table name in the list.
 This expands the table to show any associated child tables, and gives a clear view of the data structure and allows for more complex query constructions.
+The icon next to the field name indicates the column's data type, to help you identify it during complex queries.

 ![The Query Editor with the filtered table list displayed.](../images/ui/query-editor/child-table-list.png)